MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 ### View

 To display the tasks we need a `view` function.
-This function will receive the `state` object and should return a string of HTML.
-We are going to write HTML in our javascript file.
-This is like the templating we did with Handlebars, only its just javascript string interpolation.
-We need a list and a form (like every app you are likely to ever work on).
+This function will receive the `state` object (i.e. list of tasks) and will return a string of HTML.
+This is like the templating we did with Handlebars, but AppRun's template syntax employs the full power of JavaScript expressions, while Handlebars’ syntax is quite limited in comparison.

 ```javascript
 const view = state => `